JonathanCroenen/MultiplayerServer/README.md

 # MultiplayerServer

-Simple UDP socket server implementation used in a simple mutliplayer pygame demo.
+Simple UDP socket server implementation used in a simple mutliplayer pygame demo with 2 threads.
-The server is set up as authoritative server.
+The server is set up as a multithreaded authoritative server.

 ## Authoritative server